jasonm23/onlisp-markdown/onlisp.md

 values.
 In fact, with the exception of being nondeterministic, ATNs behave a lot like a functional programming language.

 The ATN deﬁned in Figure 23.1 is nearly the simplest possible.
-It parses noun- verb sentences of the form "Spot runs."
+It parses noun-verb sentences of the form "Spot runs."
 The network representation of this ATN is shown in Figure 23.2.

 What does this ATN do when given the input (spot runs)?
 The ﬁrst node has